What the Moon Saw

 What the Moon Saw is a 1990 Australian film directed by Pino Amenta.
 The first of five films Boulevard Films made following the success of Boulevard of Broken Dreams (1988), it was based on Howson's memories of being a child actor in the theatre.

 The musical performed in the film, Sinbad's Last Adventure was written by Howson.

+Plot

+Steven Wilson travels from the outback to visit his Gran in Melbourne for the school holidays.
+Gran's former role as a showgirl enables Steven to be drawn in by the magic of the theatre.
+While watching a performance of Sinbad's Last Adventure, Steven becomes immersed in the story, becoming the sailor himself, and adventure ensues.